-- (i) One third of the board retires and is subject to re-election at each Annual General Meeting of Wah Nam International. - (ii) Subsequent or additional directors are initially appointed by the board and then are subject to re-election by Wah Nam International Shareholders at the next annual general meeting.

-- (iii) The chairman of the Wah Nam International board is to be elected by the board, and the performance of the directors is to be reviewed by the Remuneration and Performance Committee on an ongoing basis. - (iv) The Wah Nam International board monitors the strategic objectives and performance in the achievement of these objectives. - (v) The Wah Nam International board approves budgets and monitors financial objectives and performance in achieving the budgets. - (vi) The Wah Nam International board reviews and ratifies risk management strategies to ensure that all major business risks are identified and effectively managed. - (vii) The Wah Nam International board is responsible for overseeing effective internal control systems. - (viii) The Wah Nam International board schedules meetings on a regular basis, and other meetings as and when required. - (ix) The Wah Nam International directors have the right, in connection with their duties and responsibilities as directors, to delegate any of their powers and discretions to committees responsible to the board.
-To this end, the board has established the following committees: - A. Executive Committee; - B. Remuneration and Performance Committee; - C. Audit Committee; - D. Risk Management Committee; - E. Nomination Committee; and - F. Health, Safety, Environment and Sustainability Committee.
+- One third of the board retires and is subject to re-election at each Annual General Meeting of Wah Nam International. - Subsequent or additional directors are initially appointed by the board and then are subject to re-election by Wah Nam International Shareholders at the next annual general meeting. - The chairman of the Wah Nam International board is to be elected by the board, and the performance of the directors is to be reviewed by the Remuneration and Performance Committee on an ongoing basis. - The Wah Nam International board monitors the strategic objectives and performance in the achievement of these objectives. - The Wah Nam International board approves budgets and monitors financial objectives and performance in achieving the budgets. - The Wah Nam International board reviews and ratifies risk management strategies to ensure that all major business risks are identified and effectively managed. - The Wah Nam International board is responsible for overseeing effective internal control systems. - The Wah Nam International board schedules meetings on a regular basis, and other meetings as and when required. - The Wah Nam International directors have the right, in connection with their duties and responsibilities as directors, to delegate any of their powers and discretions to committees responsible to the board.
+To this end, the board has established the following committees: - Executive Committee; - Remuneration and Performance Committee; - Audit Committee; - Risk Management Committee; - Nomination Committee; and - Health, Safety, Environment and Sustainability Committee.